Spain in focus as EU readies euro zone economic strategy

 “Italy has been implementing a bold fiscal consolidation strategy which should allow correcting the excessive deficit by 2012 and achieving ... a broadly balanced budgetary position in structural terms by 2013, one year earlier than recommended.”

-Spain, struggling to wrestle down its deficit and recapitalize its debt-laden banking system, is unlikely to get such a positive write-up.
+Spain, struggling to wrestle down its deficit and recapitalise its debt-laden banking system, is unlikely to get such a positive write-up.

 There has been speculation that the Commission, the guardian of EU rules, will shift its emphasis from austerity to growth, without which euro zone debts cannot be reduced.